verhovsky/books-futures-explained/src/1_3_pin.md

 }
 ```

-Seeing this we're ready to sum up with a few more points to remember about
-pinning:

-1. Pinning only makes sense to do for types that are `!Unpin`
-2. Pinning a `!Unpin` pointer to the stack will requires `unsafe`
-3. Pinning a boxed value will not require `unsafe`, even if the type is `!Unpin`
-4. If T: Unpin (which is the default), then Pin<'a, T> is entirely equivalent to &'a mut T.
-5. Getting a `&mut T` to a pinned pointer requires unsafe if `T: !Unpin`
-6. Pinning is really only useful when implementing self-referential types.
-For all intents and purposes you can think of `!Unpin` = self-referential-type

 The fact that boxing (heap allocating) a value that implements `!Unpin` is safe
 makes sense.
 Once the data is allocated on the heap it will have a stable address.

+There is no need for us as users of the API to take special care and ensure
+that the self-referential pointer stays valid.

 There are ways to safely give some guarantees on stack pinning as well, but right
 now you need to use a crate like [pin_utils]:[pin_utils] to do that.